ferdanisam/Java-Game-FlappyBird/README.md

 # Java-Game-FlappyBird

-Game Flappy Bird made in Java without additional libraries by Dominic Jiang
+Game Flappy Bird Made In Java Without Additional Libraries By Dominic Jiang

 Contributor List:

  1. Dong Nguyen for the game idea

  2. sourabhv for the game assets picture (free download on github)